A West Reading chocolate factory explosion has killed 2 people and 5 are missing

 BREAKING: Massive #explosion at the RMPalmer Factory in West Redding.
 Our weather cameras caught the explosion.
 Almost at the scene to learn more from police.
 RMPalmer is a big chocolate candy maker, and makes a lot of Easter candy. @FOX29philly pic.twitter.com/Jgpjbyt7fN— Eddie Kadhim Journalist (@KadhimWrites) March 24, 2023

-"This morning at approximately 1 a.m., I issued a declaration of emergency to gather resources for the tragedy," Kaag said.
+"This morning at approximately 1 a.m., I issued a declaration of emergency to gather resources for the tragedy," Kaag said Saturday.
 "To the residents of the borough, I would like to directly address concerns of safety.
 This declaration is strictly to access more resources for emergency responders."

 About eight people were taken to Reading Hospital on Friday evening, Kaag said.
 Authorities could not offer updates on their condition.

-The Pennsylvania Emergency Management Agency earlier reported that five people had died, but on Saturday afternoon said only two were confirmed dead with five missing.
-The death toll was later revised up again to three.

 People were asked to move away from the site of the blast, but no evacuations were ordered.
-The Associated Press reported that some residents were displaced from a damaged apartment building nearby.
+Some residents were displaced from a damaged apartment building nearby.

+At a news conference Sunday, officials announced the creation of a disaster relief fund to help those affected by the explosion.
+Some community organizations are offering free grief counseling.

+Officials from the United Way of Berks County and Berks County Community Foundation said donations to the fund will support families who lost loved ones or people who were displaced by the explosion.

 "It was the loudest thing I've ever heard in my life," Kristen Wisniewski, who lives three blocks from the factory, told local TV station 6abc.
 "It literally felt like the ground fell out from underneath you.
 The whole house shook and my dogs froze.
 They couldn't move, it was scary."